dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 1 Lurie.md

 Note that these are all equivalent over $\CC$, under the map $x \mapsto ix$ which sends $x^2\to-x^2$.
 But these are not equivalent over $\RR$, since (1) is positive-definite, (2) is indefinite, and (3) is negative definite.

 We can similary have forms equivalent over $\RR$ but not over $\ZZ$, e.g. by considering $x^2 + 3y^2$.
 This is equivalent to (1) over $\RR$, since we have $\sqrt 3$, but not over $\ZZ$ -- this can be seen by reducing mod 3.

+So we have two methods
+- Look over $\RR$, diagonalize, take signature